 Only inSync administrators with the Cloud administrator role can configure the user account access settings.

-If you have integrated Active Directory (AD) or LDAP with inSync to manage user information, you can configure inSync to use the User Principal Name (UPN) of users for identifying and associating them to their Office 365 app account.
+If you have integrated Active Directory (AD) or LDAP with inSync to manage user information, you can configure inSync to use the User Principal Name (UPN) of users for identifying and associating them to their Microsoft 365 app account.

 inSync gets the UPN information through AD Mapping configured to fetch user accounts from configured AD/LDAP with inSync.

 inSync then automatically gets user details and identifies the user accounts with the configured Cloud Apps account.